ardumez/MicroEventDb/nJsDb/readme.md

 ﻿[ ] 1.
 Load local object from file
 [ ] 2.
 Loan multiple object from file
+[ ] 3.
+Use json query language

 Index